theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Place the Scratch projects you want in `sdcard:/apps/scratch-wii/`

 Then it should be as simple as opening the app in the Homebrew Menu on your Wii!

+> [!NOTE]
+> Scratch Wii is also on the Open Shop Channel, so you can just download it there and keep it updated that way!

 ### Get up and running for GameCube